Seattle may soon have a Bill Gates-funded at-home coronavirus test

 The project spun out of the Seattle Flu Study, a Gates-funded project that provided similar at-home tests for the flu, though this will be supported by a different part of the foundation.
 Gates hasn’t yet announced how soon the new service could launch.
 In an email to Fast Company, the organization clarified: “Our team has and will continue to actively explore ways that we can contribute to local response through the application of the study.
 While we’re working quickly with our partners to determine what’s possible, details of this support have not yet been finalized.”

 If it does get off the ground, anyone who’s sick in the Seattle area will be able to answer a few questions online to determine if they qualify for the test, and if they do, a test will be delivered within two hours.
 After the patient swabs their nose, the sample will be picked up and taken to a lab at the University of Washington for analysis and results within two days.
-For those who are infected, the project will also use online forms to track who they’ve been in contact with who may also need to be tested or quarantined.
-When it begins, the project will have capacity to run around 400 tests per day, and that will later increase to thousands of tests each day
+For those who are infected, the project will use online forms to track who they’ve been in contact with who may also need to be tested or quarantined.
+When it begins, the project will have the capacity to run around 400 tests per day; that will later increase to thousands of tests each day.